-The term “remote work” becomes more and more common and that’s not only because people are suggested to work from their home offices but also because the technologies allow us to do that.
-Remote working is a significant part of Wunder’s DNA and doesn’t rise a lot of questions, but how about one’s social life?
+Remote work has become the “new normal” way of working for many companies.
+Countless tools and technologies help us collaborate and raise our productivity.
+Also, at Wunder, remote working has always been a significant part of our DNA and doesn’t raise many questions, but how about one’s social life?
 Is there a term “remote socializing”?
 We dare to declare that there is!
-And one’s social life shouldn’t be crossed out of the daily routine just because of the restrictions that suggest to cut off any physical contact possible.
+And we strongly believe that one’s social life shouldn’t be crossed out of the daily routine just because of the physical location.
 And we also dare to say that there are plenty of things you can do still together with your friends and colleagues without being in the same room.
-I will share some of the thoughts and ideas we have here in Wunder, but let me start with some truths first.
+I will share some of the thoughts and ideas here at Wunder, but let me start with some truths first.

 The truth behind the remoting